Up to 8

-“Please read carefully the following information; it will help with your questions about our services and the trek to Machu Picchu”
+“Please read the following information carefully; it will help with your questions about our services and the trek to Machu Picchu”

-You will be greeted at Cusco airport and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to trek´s start.
-Look out for our representative holding an orange board of SAM Travel Peru at the arrival terminal.
+We will greet you at the airport in Cusco and take you to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to the start of your trek.
+Look out for our representative holding an orange board of INCA TRAIL HIKE at the arrivals terminal.

-It will take place the night before the trekking departure at 6pm at our office which is located at Calle Santa Teresa Nº383 ; 303 (second floor) we are next to SUBWAY restaurant.
+It will take place the night before the trekking departure at 6pm in our office which is located at 21o Garcilaso Street, Office Nº:213 (2nd Floor) in the la CASA DEL ABUELO shopping center.

 Of course!
-During the Lares trek Machu Picchu your main luggage can be stored at our office or at your hotel, both are for free.
+During the Huchuy Qosqo to Machu Picchu your main luggage can be stored at our office or at your hotel, both are free.

 It would be greatly appreciated if you pay in cash at our office (US dollars or Peruvian soles) here in Cusco.
 We have many cash machines in the historical center to withdraw money.
 You can also pay by VISA or PAYPAL online but you will have to pay a 5.5% service charge, charged by VISA and PAYPAL.
 To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of email@example.com.

 Unfortunately the answer is generally “No”.
 Once the tickets have been bought the government does not allow any changes, so we can’t change any departure dates.
 Tickets are not transferable nor refundable.
-With alternative treks we may be able to change dates for a fee depending on what has been already purchased.
+With alternative treks we may be able to change dates for a fee depending on what has already been purchased.
 Please contact the office as soon as possible if you need to change your date.

 Yes for sure!
 You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your Huchuy Qosqo Trek, other entrances and reservations.
 The rangers will check your passport when you enter Machu Picchu.
 The train company will also check your passport before allowing you to board the train.
-In case you are renewing your passport or changing your name, go ahead and send us your old passport information to secure your permit, and we can change it when you get your new passport number or updated your name for a fee of $25 per person.
+In case you are renewing your passport or changing your name, go ahead and send us your old passport information to secure your permit, and we can change it when you get your new passport number or update your name for a fee of $25 per person.
 We must have a copy of your old and new passport to make the change.
 Before you change your passport keep a copy of your old one.

-If you do not wish to pay this fee you will need to bring both passports to Peru with you.
-You can enter Peru with your new passport but you will need to show both passports, old and new to be to enter the Inca Trail, Machu Picchu or the train.
+If you do not wish to pay this fee you will need to bring both passports to Peru.
+You can enter Peru with your new passport but you will need to show both passports, old and new to be able to enter the Inca Trail, Machu Picchu or the train.
 If you do not have both you will not be allowed to enter the Inca Trail, Machu Picchu or get on the train.
-They are very strict about this here!!
+They are very strict about this here!

 The weather is very unpredictable and it’s difficult to foresee.
-BUT you will have many different seasons as you pass through the numerous microclimates and will depend on the location.
-We highly recommend you bring some warm clothes and good rain gear in your day backpack.
+BUT you will have many different temperatures and weather conditions as you pass through the numerous microclimates and will depend on the location.
+We highly recommend that you bring some warm clothes and good rain gear in your day backpack.